itpp-labs/odoo-development/docs/odoo/models/ir.actions.todo.rst

 ir.actions.todo
 ===============

-The model used for configuring wizards.
+The model is used for executing actions (records in the "ir.actions.act_window" model).
-The model allows to set conditions and sequence of appearance for the action in the "ir.actions.act_window" model.
+The model allows to set conditions and sequence of appearance of wizards.
+Also you can specify a regular interface window but only as last action.
 Code::

         <record id="sce.initial_setup" model="ir.actions.todo">